nabilaguida/cicd-webapp/README.md

 ```
 ## Live Application URL

-The Application is deployed in https://aditya-sridhar.github.io/simple-reactjs-app
+The Applicatiodqsfqsdf sqdfdsf sdf sqds qdf n is deployed in https://aditya-sridhar.github.io/simple-reactjs-app

 Click on the link to see the application